mexirica/mexirica/README.md

-# Olá devs 👋
+# Hi devs 👋

-Gosto de criar ótimos softwares e ajudar outras pessoas a fazer o mesmo.
+I like to create great software and help other people do the same.

-## Mais sobre mim
+## About me

 <img align="right" width="300" src="https://i2.wp.com/allhtaccess.info/wp-content/uploads/2018/03/programming.gif?fit=1281%2C716&ssl=1" />